nwjnilsson/eldr/README.md

 ## Requirements
 For the most up-to-date list of required dependencies, see `shell.nix` in the project root.
-Many dependencies are provided via Meson wraps, but build tools and certain libraries are expected to be installed in advance.
+Most dependencies are provided via Meson wraps, but build tools and certain libraries are expected to be installed in advance.

 Some other notes: